 History & Anthropology Internships

 The Department of History and Anthropology encourages its majors and minors to pursue internships as a part of their degree programs at Butler University.
 Internships that utilize, explore, and advance the approaches and skills developed in the history and anthropology major and minor can be a valuable part of the undergraduate experience.
-More information about finding an internship is available through the Office of Internship and Career Services.
+More information about finding an internship is available through the Office of Career and Professional Success.

 - Internship Agreement between the student, the University and the Internship site supervisor